Public Health Culture: How Little Things Make a Big Difference

 By David Best, Director of Public Health

 A few years ago, after visiting a ship, my return flight was delayed.
-To pass the time, I purchased a book written by Malcolm Gladwell entitled "The Tipping Point".
-Both brilliant and radical in its conception, Gladwell analyzes that magic moment when ideas, trends and social behavior cross a threshold, tip, and spread like wildfire.
+To pass the time, I purchased a book written by Malcolm Gladwell entitled "The Tipping Point."
+Both brilliant and radical in its conception, Gladwell analyzes that magic moment when ideas, trends, and social behavior cross a threshold, tip, and spread like wildfire.
 How small actions at the right time, in the right place, and with the right people can create a "tipping point" for anything from a product to an idea.
-His thought-provoking observations led me to think about a problem I was wrestling with at the time: how to build a successful and sustainable maritime public health culture.
+His thought-provoking observations led me to think about a problem I was wrestling with at the time: how to build a successful and sustainable public health culture in the maritime industry.

 Gladwell examines New York in the 1980s when the city was in the grip of one of its worst crime epidemics.
 Fast forward to the 90s and the crime rate went into a steep decline—murders dropped by two-thirds and other serious crimes such as assaults, theft and domestic violence, by half.
 How did this happen?
 The answer according to the author lies in the principles of epidemic transmission, a phrase very relevant in today's world, and something he calls the Power of Context.
 Gladwell argues that the immediate environment has the most significant influence on one’s behavior and that social epidemics can be reversed by addressing the smallest details in that environment.